Cantonese grammar: Verbal aspect

-Cantonese has many final particles to change the moods or sometimes even the meaning of an utterance.
-There are also many combinations of these final particles.

-There are more final particles than those shown above, such as 嘞 laak3, 咯 lo3, 吓 haa2, 呵 ho2, 吖 aa4, 㗎 gaa4, 喎 wo5, 啩 gwaa3, 噃 bo3, 喎 wo3, 喳 za4 and 咩 me1.

-Final particles may sometimes combine to convey multiple moods.
-There are unwritten rules about which particles can be combined and in what order they occur which are probably too complicated to explain here.
-However, one good rule of thumb is that 嘅 ge3 always comes before the other particles.
-In addition, the particles used in questions (呀 aa3, 咩 me1, 呢 ne1, 嗎 maa3, etc.) always come last.

 Pronouns

 Cantonese uses the following pronouns, which like in many other Sinitic languages, function as both nominative (English: I, he, we) and accusative (me, him, us):

 Copula ("to be")

 States and qualities are generally expressed using stative verbs that do not require the verb "to be".
 For example, to say "I am hungry", one would say 我肚餓 ngo5 tou5 ngo6 (literally: I stomach hungry).

 With noun complements, the verb 係 hai6 serves as the verb "to be".

 Another use of 係 is in cleft constructions for emphasis, much like the English construction "It's ... that ...".
 The sentence particle 嘅 ge3 is often found along with it.

 To indicate location, the words 喺 hai2 (a "lazy" variation is 响 hoeng2) which are collectively known as the locatives or sometimes coverbs in Chinese linguistics, are used to express "to be at":